corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 Now, let's create a `JsonDocument` from our sample JSON text.

 You're probably already familiar with this process. [`JsonDocument.Parse`](https://docs.microsoft.com/en-us/dotnet/api/system.text.json.jsondocument.parse?view=net-6.0) offers several overloads for parsing streams, blocks of bytes, and plain old strings.
-We'll use the string parser for the purposes of this exercise.
+We'll use the string parser for the purposes of this lab.

 Add this code beneath your `using` statements.